This blog may contain affiliate links. Read our disclosure policy for more info.

 If exploring on your own isn’t what you came to Kelowna for then an organized tour is a great option.
 This West Kelowna Wine Tour is a top-rated tour that will take you to five of the best wineries in the Okanagan.
 This 3-6 hour tour includes transport, tastings, water, and snacks for $199 CAD.
 Oh, and did I mention that they encourage guests to dress up in costumes?
 Yes, this is the perfect winter tour for wine lovers who are looking for a good time!

-If you love wine, check out our blog on the 16 BEST Wineries in Kelowna, BC as well as the nearby city of Penticton which is near Naramata Bench.
+Related Read: If you love wine, check out our blog on the best wineries in Kelowna, BC as well as the nearby city of Penticton which is close to some excellent wine tours in the Naramata Bench region.

 4. Explore on snowshoes